 ChemTreat field engineers are industrial cooling specialists, with extensive experience in a variety of applications.
 We provide expert solutions for cooling water treatment and management to help you improve operational efficiency and reduce costs.

 Experience has taught us no two industrial cooling water systems are alike.
 Each system is impacted by the raw water source, air quality, flow rates, metallurgy, temperature, humidity, operating procedures, and a host of other factors.
 There is no one-size-fits-all solution; the best water treatment programs are specifically tailored to meet the needs of your particular system.

 Our treatment program starts with an assessment of the process, water chemistry, cooling requirements, and metallurgy in your industrial cooling system.
 This allows us to determine whether there is a tendency towards corrosion, scale, and/or fouling.
-Our chemical programs are effectively used to reduce and prevent these issues in industrial cooling water systems.
+Our chemical programs are effectively used to help reduce these issues in industrial cooling water systems.

-BREAKTHROUGH INNOVATIONS IN CLOSED LOOP COOLING SYSTEMS
+BREAKTHROUGH INNOVATIONS IN CLOSED-LOOP COOLING SYSTEMS

-ChemTreat’s expertise with closed loop water systems includes the following:
+ChemTreat’s expertise with closed-loop water systems includes the following:

 - Chilled water systems that generate cold water used to produce cool air for comfort air conditioning and/or humidity control

 - Chilled water systems used in process cooling water loops